passiv/snaptrade-sdks/docs/recommended-endpoints-to-get-started.md

 }
 ```

-Pros:

-- Can fetch all relevant account info in one api call

-Cons:

-- Can be slower response compared to calling only what you need individually

-Tips:
+Use for: Fetch Account Metadata, Positions, Balances and Orders with one API call.

-- If looking to instead fetch holdings info in parts, you can split up the calls with the endpoints listed below.
-No reason to use the below endpoints in addition to the holdings endpoint, since information returned from below endpoint is already available in the holdings call
+Note that this endpoint can provide a slower response compared to calling only what you need individually.
+If looking to instead fetch only Positions, Balances or Orders separately, you can split up the calls with the endpoints listed below.
+These endpoints are meant to be used independently and don’t require to call the holdings endpoint in addition to them.
+The information returned from the holdings endpoint is also available in these endpoints.

 :api[AccountInformation_listUserAccounts]

-Returns a list of all the accounts a user has connected
+Returns a list of all the accounts a user has connected as well as the associated Metadata.

-Pros:

-- Quickest way to get info on that brokerage accounts a user has access to
+Use for: Quickest way to get info on that brokerage accounts a user has access to.

 :api[AccountInformation_getUserAccountBalance]

-Returns a list of all cash balances associated with the account id supplied, as well as what currency the balance is in
+Returns a list of all cash balances associated with the account id supplied, as well as what currency the balance is in.

-Pros:

-- Quickest way to see what balances a user's account currently has
+Use for: Fetching only the cash balances in a user’s account.

 :api[AccountInformation_getUserAccountPositions]

 Returns a list of all positions associated with the account id supplied, as well as information on the security (current price, ticker, exchange, average purchase price, etc)

-Pros:

-- Quickest way to see what positions a user's account currently has
+Use for: Quickest way to see what positions a user's account currently has.

 # Orders, Transactions, Activities